 Step 7: Flash and Debug the UNO Q

-The Uno Q requires a two-step process for flashing and debugging the STM32 MCU.Start the Debug Bridge
+The UNO Q requires a two-step process for flashing and debugging the STM32 MCU.Start the Debug Bridge

 In Terminal 1, start the ADB port forwarding and OpenOCD server:Keep this terminal running.
 It bridges your development machine to the on-board OpenOCD server.